mgierada/govee-api/README.md

 A blazingly fast thin wrapper around the public Govee API written in Rust 🚀.

-THIS IS PRE ALPHA VERSION!
+THIS IS A PRE ALPHA VERSION!

 | is supported | endpoint                          | method              |
 | ------------ | --------------------------------- | ------------------- |